 6. Let the chores wait

-Although it’s tradition to give the house a deep clean in the lead up to Spring Festival, when the new year rolls around it’s time to down tools.
+Although it’s tradition to give the house a deep clean in the lead up to Spring Festival, when the new year rolls around its time to down the tools.
 Needlework, washing clothes, taking out the rubbish and sweeping are all forbidden on the first day of the Lunar New Year, so take the opportunity to put off the housework.
 Even better, leave the cleaning up to someone else and dine out or spend as much time with family as much as possible.